 Meissen’s daughter, Katelyn, BA ‘10, School of Education – Edgewood College, is a third-generation teacher in the family.

 Dr. Nieves graduated from the University of Wisconsin-Madison in May 2019 with her Ph.D. in Curriculum and Instruction.
 Her area of expertise is Curriculum Theory and Research with an emphasis on the history of race science in Puerto Rico and the United States.
 Her teaching interests include Curriculum Theory & Research, Social & Cultural Foundations of Education, and Critical Pedagogy.
-Dr. Nieves has 7 years of teaching at the middle school, high school, and college level.
+Dr. Nieves has 7 years of teaching experience at the middle school, high school, and college level.
 She has taught in college prep programs aimed at recruiting and retaining first-generation college students, and she has taught multicultural education courses for pre-service teachers.
 In her new graduate advising role, Dr. Nieves will provide student academic advising and mentoring for prospective and admitted students in graduate licensure and MA programs in the Division of Curriculum and Instruction.
 She will also work to create resources to support early-career teachers who have graduated from Edgewood College.
 Dr. Nieves enjoys helping graduate students achieve their professional, academic, and research goals.
-If you have question about your career path at Edgewood College and beyond, you can contact her at email@example.com .
+If you have questions about your career path at Edgewood College and beyond, you can contact her at firstname.lastname@example.org

 Since 2011, in her role within the EdD program, Angela assists doctoral students with academic advising, the dissertation process and publication, along with program administration tasks including marketing, enrollment management, and assessment.
 Angela is enrolled with Cohort 19 in the Higher Education and Leadership Studies (HEALS) doctoral concentration and has her M.S. in Organizational Behavior from Benedictine University.
 Together with her husband, Angela is raising two boys with curious minds and open hearts in Sun Prairie.